chromium/chromium/docs/webui_explainer.md

-* Setting the content security policy to allow the data source to load only resources from its own host (e.g. chrome://history), chrome://resources, and chrome://test (used to load test files).
+* Setting the content security policy to allow the data source to load only resources from its own host (e.g. chrome://history), chrome://resources, and chrome://webui-test (used to serve test files).
 * Enabling i18n template replacements by calling <code>UseStringsJs()</code> and
   <code>EnableReplaceI18nInJS()</code> on the data source.
 * Adding the test loader files to the data source, so that test files can be